Maltipoo Breed Information

 - Maltipoo hypoallergenic qualities.
 The Maltipoo sheds very little and is considered one of the best hypoallergenic dog breeds.

 - These small dogs tend to not show favorites.
-As family-attached dogs, Maltipoos love every family member equally
+As family-attached dogs, Maltipoos love every family member equally.
+They are excellent companion dogs

 - Loving, outgoing, and playful, the Maltipoos make fast friends with everyone they meet – they are friendly with cats, other pets, children, and even strangers